barreiros/deepgram-groq-realtime-voice-interaction/memory-bank/systemPatterns.md

 ## Component Relationships

-- App.jsx manages UI and WebSocket connection.
+- Scene.jsx is the main Three.js scene component.
-- AudioRecordingService manages MediaRecorder and streams audio to DeepgramWebSocketService.
+- AudioRecordingService and AudioPlaybackService in audio/ handle recording and playback using Web Audio API (no worklets).
 - DeepgramWebSocketService handles direct binary WebSocket communication.
 - Backend proxies audio to Deepgram and returns transcripts.